 Being a teacher this past year has been difficult, to say the least.
-But, Michelle Feeny, an eighth-grade art teacher at Fall Creek Junior High, quickly adapted with innovative and sustainable ways to keep her students learning while they were at home.
+But, Michelle Feeny, an eighth-grade art teacher at Fall Creek Junior High, quickly adapted with innovative and sustainable ways to keep her students learning while they were at home by teaching them how to upcycle art.

 At first, Michelle arranged for students to pick up art kits that included paint, colored pencils, and markers so students could complete their projects at home.
 Michelle even drove to students houses to drop off the supplies!